 When you’re counting Chinese money, adding 钱 (qián) to the end of the sentence is optional.

-So, for a can of Coke costing RMB 3 you could say:
+So, for a bowl of rice costing RMB 3, you could say:

 三块钱 (sān kuài qián) or just 三块 (sān kuài).

 In Chinese supermarkets, prices will be more specific.
 For example, an item might cost RMB 3.56.